Positive Quote for Today

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Pinterest.com.
+With permission, I have extracted this picture-quote from Quote Fancy.
 All rights reserved worldwide.

 Guess what!
-About thirty minutes later when I went to Dad's office to check something, I found a new container of cooking oil on the floor.
-I questioned Dad why he had told me that he had forgotten to buy cooking oil yet I was now seeing a new container of the oil in his office.
-He answered that he had just wanted to test how I would react.
+About thirty minutes later when I went to Dad's office to check something, I found new cooking oil on the floor.
+That prompted me to ask him why he told me he forgot to buy cooking oil yet I was now seeing new one in his office.
+His response?
+That he just wanted to see how I would react.

-Soon after I went to my room, I felt angered by Dad for lying to me that he had forgotten to purchase cooking oil.
-It grated my nerves to think I had wasted my time and energy to dash to the kitchen to check if there was enough cooking oil for preparing supper.
+I hate to admit this, but Dad offended me by playing tricks on me.
+It grated my nerves to think I had wasted my time and energy dashing to the kitchen to check the amount of cooking oil left.

-As I often do when someone offends me, I sat in silent contemplation like a king whose subjects had been wiped out by a mysterious disease.
-In the course of my contemplation, I called Dad from where I was seated and asked him why he had lied to me.
+As I often do when someone offends me, I sat in quiet contemplation like a king whose subjects had been wiped out by a mysterious disease.
+Dad sensed I was offended because he apologized to me and promised not to prank me again.

-Yesterday, I asked myself: When the Bible tells me to rejoice in hope always and to trust in God completely, do I do so?
-When it tells me to love others as I love myself, do I do so?
-And when it tells me to think only what's true, noble, right, pure, lovely and admirable, do I do so?
+The knowledge I have struggled to apply are biblical teachings.
+Yesterday, I asked myself: When the Bible says we trust God completely, do I do so?
+When it says we love others as ourselves, do I do so?
+And when it says we think only what's true, noble, right, pure, lovely and admirable, do I do so?

 ---------------------------------------------------------------------